2play/gunconf/README.md

 ## Launch
 To launch application, you can execute `utils/gunconf.sh`

-For retropie users, you can add the app to the retropie menu by simply copying that file:
+For PlayBox users, you can add the app to the retropie menu by simply copying that file (Optional as its done automatically via PlayBox Toolkit):

-`sudo cp utils/gunconf.sh /home/pi/RetroPie/retropiemenu/`
+`cp ~/PlayBox-Setup/.pb-fixes/retropiemenu/Controller Tools/LightGunConf.sh "~/RetroPie/retropiemenu/Controller Tools/`

 # [Advancemame](http://www.advancemame.it/download)